ksu-cs-textbooks/cc210/content/12-classes/05-java/05-methods/_index.md

 {{% /notice %}}

 Let's go ahead and add the `promotion()` method to the `Teacher` class as well.
 That method should accept a single integer as a parameter, and then add that value to the Teacher's current salary.
 We won't worry about adding methods to the `Main` class at this point: we'll cover those methods in the next few pages.

-Use the first test below to check that we've included the correct methods in the `Student` and `Teacher` classes.
-Then, use the second test to confirm that those methods work correctly.
-Each test below is worth 5 points in this module, for a total of 10 points.